Will1445/Projects/README.md

 - `interface.py` can be used to host the contents of this database to an ngrok web server

+## Optical Raytracer

+- A file for simulating the path of optical rays through different lenses
+- Has a 3D visualisation along with a PyQt5 GUI to dynamically change the simulated optical elements

 ## Hand Tracking

 - A simple ML program to track hand motion through the provided camera